ReScience-Archives/Rougier-2017/article/Rougier-2017.md

 the author, the precision of the method is directly related to the size of the Voronoi cell.
 Consequently, if the original density image is too small relatively to the number of stipples, there might be quality issues.
-We used a fixed number of iteration ($n=50$) instead of using the difference in the standard deviation of the area of the Voronoi regions as in the original paper since the definition of the rejection criterion was not clear in the original article and quite arbitrary.
+We used a fixed number of iterations ($n=50$) instead of using the difference in the standard deviation of the area of the Voronoi regions as in the original paper since the definition of the rejection criterion was not clear in the original article and quite arbitrary.

-Last, we added a threshold parameter that allows to perform a pre-processing of the densty image.
+Last, we added a threshold parameter that allows to perform a pre-processing of the density image.
 Any pixel with a gray level above the threshold is set to the threshold value before normalizing the density image.
 This was necessary for replicating some of the original images (see results section for further explanation).